kinescope/ios-kinescope-player/DOCUMENTATION.md

 }
 ```

-VideoDownloader(out-of-box implementation of KinescopeDownloadable) is based on AVAssetDownloadURLSession for downloading and UserDefaults for storing paths to downloaded assets.
+AssetDownloader(out-of-box implementation of KinescopeAssetDownloadable) is based on AVAssetDownloadURLSession for downloading and UserDefaults for storing paths to downloaded assets.